Digitex CEO Is Determined to Fulfill His Vision

 Obviously, on the plus side, it has brought in a huge amount of speculation, capital, and interest.
 On the flip side, it has also contributed to immediate negative reactions when delays or unpopular decisions had to be made.
 There have undoubtedly been some very difficult decisions at very key moments for Adam and the project.

 We since learned from Adam that in the case of both delays, Digitex could have muddled through a launch.
 However, in both cases, the platform he was faced with did not live up to the vision and brand values of the project.
-In respect to the second delay, when your key business proposition is an exchange that’s provably fair and your dev team provides an exchange that’s rounding up positions against Betfair Traders, then you have two options: either completely compromise your project goals and values or take the long-term view refuse to compromise.
+In respect to the second delay, when your key business proposition is an exchange that’s provably fair and your dev team provides an exchange that’s rounding up positions against traders, then you have two options: either completely compromise your project goals and values or take the long-term view refuse to compromise.

 While Adam has admitted to making mistakes along the way, he has effectively chosen the harder path for the long-term value of the project.
 That shows the kind of commitment and authenticity required to deliver an exchange that isn’t just lip service to an ideal: it is the pure manifestation of its business model.